caxaxa/Interactive_corruption_deterrence_model/README.md

 ## Modelling Domestic Corruption Deterrence Through Self-Reporting and Collaborations

 This is a preliminary interactive model of my research.
-You can find helpfull documentation on the links bellow:
+You can find helpful documentation on the links below:

 #### [Resumed Model](document.pdf)